Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 The price for a well-cut round 1 carat diamond in the G-I color range with I2 clarity is approximately $1,900-$2,800.
 I2 diamond prices are lower than eye-clean diamonds because they have noticeable blemishes and inclusions.
 Most reliable jewelers don’t have I2 diamonds for sale, though, because the quality is so low.

 Even if you’ll save money with an I2 diamond, it’s not worth it, as you’ll have a stone with blemishes.
 You’re better off paying for an eye-clean diamond in the VS2-SI2 range.
-For instance, this stunning Round 1 carat SI1/I diamond costs $4,326, and this 1 carat Princess Cut VS2/I color only costs $3,317 at Blue Nile.
+For instance, this stunning Round 1 carat SI1/I diamond from Blue Nile costs $4,326, and this 1 carat Princess Cut VS2/I color only costs $3,317 at Blue Nile.
 In other words, you can still save money going for a lower clarity grade—without getting noticeable blemishes like in I2 diamonds.

 Diamond sellers like James Allen or Blue Nile have HD magnified photos so you can review each diamond up-close to see which ones are eye-clean at the lower clarity grades.
 You can also have an expert assist you in your search.